samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 Hidden in the dungeon of White Plume Mountain, *Blackrazor* shines like a piece of night sky filled with stars.
 Its black scabbard is decorated with pieces of cut obsidian.

 You gain a +3 bonus to attack rolls and damage rolls made with this magic weapon.
 If you hit an Undead with this weapon, you take 1d10 Necrotic damage, and the target regains 1d10 Hit Points.
-If this Necrotic damage reduces you to 0 Hit Points, *Blackrazor* devours your soul (see “Devour Soul” below).
+If this Necrotic damage reduces you to 0 Hit Points, *Blackrazor* devours your soul (see "Devour Soul" below).

 While you hold this weapon, you have Immunity to the [Charmed](/sources/dnd/free-rules/rules-glossary#CharmedCondition) and [Frightened](/sources/dnd/free-rules/rules-glossary#FrightenedCondition) conditions, and you have [Blindsight](/sources/dnd/free-rules/rules-glossary#Blindsight) with a range of 30 feet.